(Excerpted from a Carolina Home and Garden profile Article by Paul Howey)

 “With the space — a concrete shell across from another concrete shell [the city-owned Rankin Avenue Garage] in the middle of the city — it only seemed right to fill it with as many plants as possible,” adds Baker.
 And thus “The Greenhouse” concept was born.
 “Plants just make me feel better in general.
 It’s a good way to connect back to nature in the concrete jungle.”

-The interior design was handled by April Gahagan-Fore of Furniture Specialties, Inc., a firm she owns with her husband Bryan.
+The interior design was handled by April Gahagan, founder of FS Design Group, an Asheville Interior Design and Commercial Interiors firm.
 “I remember our first meeting,” says Baker. “[April] was not expecting the ideas I had for the interior, and she was pleasantly surprised that this project was not going to be another ‘rustic wood and metal’ space.

 “She was integral to making the vision a reality.
 I felt like she truly understood the concept and provided much confidence to the project.”

-Gahagan-Fore began the interior-design process by suggesting an overall color scheme for the restaurant, quickly settling on a bold palette of tropical corals and greens, with touches of blue and gold.
+Gahagan began the interior design process by suggesting an overall color scheme for the restaurant, quickly settling on a bold palette of tropical corals and greens, with touches of blue and gold.
 “Trevor was already thinking of a lush environment for the space.
-I just continued his thoughts into action,” says Gahagan-Fore.
+I just continued his thoughts into action,” says Gahagan.

-A key design component was the wall covering, a large tropical-foliage pattern chosen for the back wall.
-For the job of installing the wallpaper, Gahagan-Fore turned to Susan Tuomey, a local member of the National Guild of Professional Paperhangers.
+A key design component was the wall covering, a large tropical foliage pattern chosen for the back wall.
+For the job of installing the wallpaper, Gahagan turned to Susan Tuomey, a local member of the National Guild of Professional Paperhangers.